 During delivery, if the pelvic floor is strong enough the head is rotated easily making a faster and safer birth

-People with a weak pelvic floor increases the incidence of low back pain and the possibility of have chronic low back pain … this happened because the pelvic floor works in synergy with the muscles of the abdomen to maintain the spine.
+People with a weak pelvic floor increase the incidence of low back pain and the possibility of have chronic low back pain … this happened because the pelvic floor works in synergy with the muscles of the abdomen to maintain the spine.